csc-training/parallel-prog/mpi/heat-equation/README.md

 ## Heat equation solver in parallel with MPI

-Parallelise our implementation of a two-dimensional heat equation solver using MPI (see [Code description](code-description.md) for some theory and more details about the code).
+Use MPI to parallelise our implementation of a two-dimensional heat equation solver (see [Code description](code-description.md) for some theory and more details about the code).

 To parallelise the code, one needs to divide the grid into blocks of columns